mgramin/awesome-db-tools/README.md

 - [Monyog](https://www.webyog.com/product/monyog) - Agentless & Cost-effective MySQL Monitoring Tool.
 - [Navicat Monitor](https://www.navicat.com/en/products/navicat-monitor) - A safe, simple and agentless remote server monitoring tool that is packed with powerful features to make your monitoring effective as possible.
 - [pganalyze collector](https://github.com/pganalyze/collector) - Pganalyze statistics collector for gathering PostgreSQL metrics and log data.
+- [postgres-checkup](https://gitlab.com/postgres-ai/postgres-checkup) - New-generation diagnostics tool that allows users to do a deep analysis of the health of Postgres databases.
 - [pgDash](https://pgdash.io) - Measure and track every aspect of your PostgreSQL databases.
 - [PgHero](https://github.com/ankane/pghero) - A performance dashboard for Postgres - health checks, suggested indexes, and more.
 - [pgmetrics](https://github.com/rapidloop/pgmetrics) - Collect and display information and stats from a running PostgreSQL server.